The Helsinki University Library contains both electronic and printed material, such as

 - BrowZine – service to browse electronic journals.

-- HELDA – Digital Repository of the University of Helsinki – contains e.g. research articles by UH researchers, theses and learning material.
+- HELDA – Digital Repository of the University of Helsinki – contains e.g. research articles, theses and textbooks.

 - MOT Dictionaries – a set of dictionaries in different languages and specialized areas.